darrenks/nibbles/docs/why.md

 Sure Golfscript was a little hacky and had its problems but it enjoyed being widely used because it had the shortest solutions for code golf problems (by far).
 It had a monopoly, being the only language that was optimized for this.

 But Golfscript was never fully optimized for truly short solutions, after all it really only used the symbol characters (of which there are only 32), yet stored instructions in bytes.
-I did this because I thought it would be unfair and impure to do otherwise, its goal was to beat mainstream languages, but clearly this could have been done by just compressing the source code of programs said languages.
+I did this because I thought it would be unfair and impure to do otherwise, its goal was to beat mainstream languages, but clearly this could have been done by just compressing the source code of programs in said languages.

 The allure of creating even more compact golf languages was irresistible and over time many have been created it.
 But compactness was usually accomplished by adding more instructions instead of reducing the instruction size.
 The result of this was very complicated languages (competitive ones have over 400 different built-ins).